IsVer/pandas_basics/README.md

 ## Start with pandas
-A 30 min intro into pandas for MS course.
+A 30 min intro into pandas.

 We start by loading the pandas and numpy libraries.